-These answers are the core determinant of your brand identity, the strategic message and tone that will resonate with your customers, your vision for business growth, and the beliefs your employees will carry out in the field.
+These answers are the core determinant of your brand identity, the strategic message and tone that will resonate with your customers, your vision for business growth, and your employees’ beliefs in the field.

 Ultimately, this is what allows you to scale – this is what most influences sales growth.

-The chance you’ll be able to authentically articulate someone else’s vision is slim.
-That’s why even the largest household brands have such difficulties maintaining the customer experience through a merger or acquisition.
+The chance you’ll be able to authenticate someone else’s vision is slim.
+That’s why even the most significant household brands have difficulties maintaining the customer experience through a merger or acquisition.

-Maybe you’ve heard X platform is best for Y business, or a certain platform is easiest to manage yourself.
+Maybe you’ve heard X platform is best for Y business, or a particular platform is easiest to manage yourself.

-Many platforms give you a website with demo content for a low price between $49 and $200 with the suggestion that if you can spend a few days tweaking things, you’ll be up and running.
+Many platforms give you a website with demo content for a low price, between $49 and $200, suggesting that if you can spend a few days tweaking things, you’ll be up and running.

 That’s never true.

-You’ll spend entire days tweaking the design and content.
-Or looking for add-ins to expand features (most of which won’t function out of the box quite as well as you hoped).
+You’ll spend entire days tweaking the design and content and looking for add-ins to expand features (most of which won’t function out of the box quite as well as you hoped).